 - Taking medical histories

 Although medical assistants in Michigan are not licensed medical professionals, the Medical Assistant Review Board notes that these professionals directly influence the public’s health and well-being.
-This means that the practice of medical assisting requires the mastery of a complex body of knowledge and specialized skills requiring both a formal education and practical experience, as stated by the Board.
+As such, the practice of medical assisting requires the mastery of a complex body of knowledge and specialized skills requiring both a formal education and practical experience, as stated by the Board.

 Step 1.
 Complete a Formal Education Program in Medical Assisting

-To date, there are 12 ABHES-accredited programs and 27 CAAHEP-accredited programs in Michigan.
+To date, there are 17 ABHES-accredited programs and 21 CAAHEP-accredited programs in Michigan, and many more online available to students here.

 - National Center for Competency Testing: The National Certified Medical Assistant